-Q&A with Dr. Richard Alvarez, Orthopedic Surgeon based in Chattanooga, TN
+Q&A with Dr. Richard Alvarez, an orthopedic surgeon based in Chattanooga, TN

 It’s hard to believe compression socks were once feared by nurses and healthcare professionals as a looming prescription from their physician when years of prolonged sitting or standing has taken a toll on their legs.
 Flash forward to the present, and the benefits of compression socks for nurses have embellished this wellness item into a trending uniform accessory across the healthcare industry.
 Fresh, modern designs and attention to technical features like arch support and seamless toe closures have made a full day of wearing compression socks a pleasure for nurses, rather than a nagging task.

 While nurses carry the critical task of preserving the health and wellbeing of others, they often forget to prioritize their own.
-As Nurses Week comes to a close and spring graduation ceremonies send off young, eager physicians and nurses to enter the work force, we sat down with Dr. Richard Alvarez, a highly regarded Orthopedic Surgeon in Chattanooga, TN, to tackle the topic of why nurses can benefit from compression socks.
+As Nurses Week comes to a close and spring graduation ceremonies send off young, eager physicians and nurses to enter the work force, we sat down with Dr. Richard Alvarez, a highly regarded orthopedic surgeon in Chattanooga, Tennessee, to tackle the topic of why nurses can benefit from compression socks.

 Nurses and healthcare professionals are on their feet for extended periods of time, often for 12-hour shifts.
 What kind of impact does this have on their feet and legs?